 Highlights of Inuit Sculpture

-May 4, 2010 to December 31, 2015
+May 4, 2010 to March 15, 2016

 This display features a few of the outstanding sculptures by Inuit artists in the permanent collection of the WAG.
 The most common material used by Inuit artists is stone, and the type of stone is dependent upon what can be hand-quarried locally.
 Some communities have only small deposits of carving stone nearby and artists often resort to using organic materials, such as ivory, antler, and whale bone.
 Artists such as Charlie Ugyuk from Taloyoak have become known for their expressive use of ancient whale bone left on the tundra by their predecessors.